rat10/nng/mappings.md

 ### Mapping Fragment Identifiers to Standard RDF

-The singleton properties based mapping introduced [above](#singleton-properties-mapping) can be extended to annotate individual terms in a statement by using `rdfs:domain`, `rdfs:range` and a newly introduced `sg:relation` to annotate subject, object and predicate of the relation.
-Further properties `sg:term`, `sg:triple` and `sg:graph` allow to refer to all terms or all triples in a graph, or to the graph itself explicitly.
+The singleton properties based mapping introduced [above](#singleton-properties-mapping) can be extended to annotate individual terms in a statement by using `rdfs:domain`, `rdfs:range` and a newly introduced `nng:relation` to annotate subject, object and predicate of the relation.
+Further properties `nng:term`, `nng:triple` and `nng:graph` allow to refer to all terms or all triples in a graph, or to the graph itself explicitly.
 ```
 DEF

-sg:domain a rdf:Property ;
+nng:domain a rdf:Property ;
     rdfs:subPropertyOf rdfs:domain ;
     rdfs:label "s" ;
     rdfs:comment "Refers to all subjects in a graph, fragment identifier is `#s`" .

-sg:range a rdf:Property ;
+nng:range a rdf:Property ;
     rdfs:subPropertyOf rdfs:range ;
     rdfs:label "o" ;
     rdfs:comment "Refers to all objects in a graph, fragment identifier is `#o`" .

-sg:relation a rdf:Property ;
+nng:relation a rdf:Property ;
     rdfs:label "p" ;
     rdfs:comment "Refers to all properties in a graph, fragment identifier is `#p`" .

-sg:term a rdf:Property ;
+nng:term a rdf:Property ;
     rdfs:label "term" ;
     rdfs:comment "Refers to all terms in a graph, fragment identifier is `#term`"" .

-sg:triple a rdf:Property ;
+nng:triple a rdf:Property ;
     rdfs:label "t" ;
     rdfs:comment "Refers to the all statements in a graph, fragment identifier is `#t`" .

-sg:graph a rdf:Property ;
+nng:graph a rdf:Property ;
     rdfs:label "g" ;
     rdfs:comment "Refers to the graph itself, fragment identifier is `#g`" .